FAQ Policies

 AuthYP On

-Or for specific users: require user user1 user2 user3 ...
+To restrict access to specific users, use require user user1 user2 user3 ...

 require group @COMP1234

-If you want to restrict access to people in a unix group, say csg, use:
+If you want to restrict access to people in a specfic unix group, say csg, use:

 require group @group.csg